|Apply for graduation (see MyASU)|

 Was your Pass/Fail form processed by the Graduate College?

-Have you submitted your document to UMI/ProQuest?
+Did you submit your document to ETD/ProQuest?

 If you are a PhD or DMA student, have you submitted your Survey of Earned Doctorates (SED)?